Peiran-Wei/Error404-Gravity-Not-Found/README.md

 # Error404-Gravity-Not-Found
 Here we are, our repo of the NASA hackathon app challenge 2024 GBG!

+# Project Contributors
+Peiran Wei (Commited code and additional functionality to repository) Cui Zizhuang (Worked in local environment, shared with team in Discord) Adelric Wong (Worked in local environment, shared with team in Discord) Xiang Xu (Commited code and additional functionality to repository) Mengting Wang (Worked in local environment, shared with team in Discord)

 ## High-Level Summary
 We are developing an application that enables farmers to understand in a simple manner key aspects of agriculture which impacts the health of their crops and conditions of their soil.